ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 #### 3.1.1 Platforms

 To deploy the VM, you need the machine image for your hypervisor of choice.
+Currently supported platforms include:

-Currently, two platforms are supported: **AWS EC2** and **VMware**.
+- **AWS EC2**
+- **VMware**
+- **Hyper-V**
+- **Azure**

 However, we will likely expand the list of compatible platforms in the future and accommodate requests for compatibility with other platforms in the meantime on a case by case basis.

 To get access to the machine image, simply request it from us at enterprise@zenhub.com.
 Depending on which platform you will be deploying it to, we may need additional information provided in the email:

 For **AWS**, include your **AWS Account ID** and the target **AWS Region** for your deployment.
 Our team will share the latest AMI with your AWS account in that region.

 > ⚠️ **NOTE:** On AWS, provide an SSH key pair when deploying.
 AWS will create a `ubuntu` user for that key, so you can access the VM using `ssh -i <your-key> ubuntu@<zenhub-hostname>`

-For **VMware**, indicate your desire to use VMware and we will send you a pre-signed URL to download the OVA.
+For **VMware**, **Azure** or **Hyper-V**, indicate the desired platform in your email and we will send you a pre-signed URL to download the appropriate machine image.

 #### 3.1.2 Hardware Sizes